holarmyde/testtutorial.github.io/index.md

 # TESTING_TUTORIAL

 ## 1) Visual Studio Code on Windows
+    VScode is code editor I would advise you use however you can pick any editor you are familiar with.
+Below is the installation procedure
 ### Installation
 1. Download the Visual Studio Code installer for Windows.
 2. Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
 This will only take a minute.